objectbox/objectbox-python/example/README.md

 > exit
 ```

-## Vector-Search Example: Capitals
+## Vector-Search Example: Cities

-This example application starts with a pre-defined set of capitals and their geo coordinates.
+This example application starts with a pre-defined set of capital cities and their geo coordinates.
-It allows to search for nearest neighbors by capital (`capital_neighbors`) or by coordinates (`neighbors`) as well as adding more locations (`add`).
+It allows to search for nearest neighbors of a city (`city_neighbors`) or by coordinates (`neighbors`) as well as adding more locations (`add`).

 ```
-python -m vectorsearch-capitals
+python -m vectorsearch-cities
-Welcome to the ObjectBox vectorsearch-capitals example.
+Welcome to the ObjectBox vectorsearch-cities example.
 Type help or ? for a list of commands.
 > ls
 ID   Name                        Latitude  Longitude
   1  Abuja                           9.08       7.40